thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 ### ARIA Roles and Properties

-ARIA roles and properties are used to improve accessibility by providing additional semantics about the structure of your elements and their behaviors.
-Some are static and some will need to be updated as they react to user events.
+ARIA roles and properties serve to enhance accessibility, imparting more detailed semantics about the structure of your elements and their associated behaviors.
+While some of these properties are static, others need to be dynamically updated in response to user interactions.

 Update the `Modal.tsx` component with the following code: